Igneous and Metamorphic Petrology

 highest grade of metamorphism in metamorphic rocks.
 Students will prepare reports of the the most geological and economic important rocks.

-Multiple choice questions at the end of theoretical classes (maximum 2 values).
+Continuous evaluation with 4 minitests and multiple choice questions at the end of some theoretical classes.

-Student frequency is obtained with the presence on two-thirds of the practical classes.
+The frequancy is obtained with the presence in 2/3 of the practical classes.

 Notion of rock.
 Petrography and Petrology.
 Petrogenesis.
 History and development of petrology.
 The Geological Cycle and the three basic types of rocks: igneous, metamorphic and sedimentary rocks.
 Structure and Composition of the earth.